 A script, like any story, should have a good structure.
 No matter how short it is, there must be a beginning, middle, and end, as in the following example:

 In the introduction of the tutorial, announce the topic.
 In the body paragraphs, describe the topic in as much detail as possible, and, in the conclusion, invite the viewer to perform some action or provide a preview of the next tutorial.

 After you have your first draft, go through it again.
-Make sure every word works for a spot on the page.
+Make sure every word earns a spot on the page.

 Read your script out loud several times to see if the message flows.
 You may find that you need to change some phrases to make the speech smooth and clear.
-It can also help you decide on the pacing of your tutorial.
-Make sure you’re being thorough enough for your audience to understand but not so intensive that you lose the interest of some learners.
+It can also help you decide on the pacing of your video.
+Make sure you’re being thorough enough for your audience to understand, but not so intensive that you lose the interest of some learners.

 The script is the master document for a presenter, so it often includes not only the words to be spoken, but supplemental information for the speaker as well.
 For example, if you’re recording someone on video, the script may include “stage” directions – how they should face the camera or move around the space they are in.
 It may also have “page” directions – how they should sequence files or presentations.

 Now that you know what you’re going to say, you can consider how you’re going to say it.